 IELTS or International English Language Testing System is the most popular medium for testing the level of knowledge of English language.
 The test is conducted at around 500 test centers across the world on 48 fixed test dates in a year that means, 4 times in a month.

-Students or Job Seekers desirous of studying or working in a country, where English is a medium of instruction are required to attempt the IELTS.
-IELTS Academic is for education purpose and IELTS General Training is for migration and work purposes.
+Students or Job Seekers desirous of studying or working in a country, where English is a medium of instruction are required to attempt the test.
+Academic training is for education purpose and General Training is for migration and work purposes.

-Even though IELTS scores do not classify a person as fail or pass, getting a good score is an added advantage for getting selected.
-IELTS tests your Listening, Speaking, Reading and Writing skills based on the English language.
+Even though the test's scores do not classify a person as fail or pass, getting a good score is an added advantage for getting selected.
+This exam tests your Listening, Speaking, Reading and Writing skills based on the English language.

 Different Means of Preparation of IELTS

-You should begin the preparation of IELTS at least 3-4 months in advance.
+You should begin the preparation for the test at least 3-4 months in advance.
 Each section of IELTS should be given equal importance.
 Reading newspapers, books and articles, listening to news, speeches and different conversations will help in increasing your vocabulary and grammar.
 Practice writing essays or summaries about what you have read.
 Never miss a chance that you get for speaking in public, try to communicate with your family and friends using English.
 Make all the activities mentioned above a part of your daily habits.
-These are necessary for getting a good score in all the four sections of IELTS.
-There are different means of preparation of IELTS; the common means of preparation of IELTS are mentioned below.
+These are necessary for getting a good score in all the four sections of the test.
+There are different means of preparation; the common means are mentioned below.

 - Joining a prep course at an institute near you

 - Opting for an online course

 - Getting the services of a private tutor